adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

             run()
     ```

-2. **Create Batch Dataflow Job**: Now the we will be constructing the Dataflow job what will pull the data from GCS bucket and injest into Bigquery.
+### 2. **Create Batch Dataflow Job**

+Now the we will be constructing the Dataflow job what will pull the data from GCS bucket and injest into Bigquery.
 The code for is it persent [here](https://github.com/adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/blob/main/batch-pipeline.py)

     - ***Parsing the data***: After reading the input file we will split the data using split().
 Data is segregated into different columns to be used in further steps.
 We will **ParDo()** to create a split function.
 The output of this step is present in SplitPardo text file.